-Buying a term life policy as a young adult can affordable and customizable.
+Buying a term life policy as a young adult can be affordable and customizable.
 Maybe $500k isn’t the right amount for your needs.
 That’s fine, just buy more or less.
 It’s super easy to get, too.
 You can get quotes and buy coverage online without a medical exam in as little as 5 minutes.
 You can even do it on your phone.

 Getting Started With Your Life Insurance Policy

 Bestow makes it fast and easy to apply for affordable term life insurance coverage online.
-Get a life insurance quote in seconds, and coverage today if approved.
+Get a life insurance quote in seconds, and activate coverage today if approved.